 So how do we as parents of gifted children try to bring some margin back into our lives?

-Recognize That Your Spouse and Children are Your First Ministry
+Recognize That Your Husband And Children Are Your First Ministry

 Becoming friends with different Catholic bloggers over the years, I’ve become familiar with the idea of the domestic church.
 I’m not Catholic, but here is an explanation I thought was helpful: